Clinical Trials in Latin America – Challenges and Opportunities

 About Hispanics in Clinical Trials

-According to a 2011 report from the conference “Dialogues on Diversifying Clinical Trials,” sponsored by FDA’s Office of Women’ s Health and the Society for Women’s Health Research and supported by the Office of Minority Health:
+A 2011conference report, “Dialogues on Diversifying Clinical Trials,” sponsored by FDA’s Office of Women’ s Health and the Society for Women’s Health Research and supported by the Office of Minority Health:

 Other sources confirm that Hispanics are underrepresented in clinical trials.
 The following data comes from a report presented by the NIH in 2013.
 This report shows the percentage of people enrolled in domestic NIH clinical research and compares it to the information from the US Census Data.